JackSzwergold/Cheat-Sheets/content/Developing With MAMP 1.md

 	?>

 Save the file and reload your browser.
 The text, “Hello world!” should be displayed in the brower.
 Which means now you’re done setting up your basic MAMP development environment!

-***

-*Developing With MAMP 2.1.4 • Part 1: Setting Up a Basic, Useful MAMP Environment (c) by Jack Szwergold; written on February 16, 2014.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*

 [1]: http://us3.php.net/phpinfo "Info on phpinfo()."
 [2]: http://www.barebones.com/products/bbedit/ "Bare Bones Software’s BBEdit page."